haskell/cabal/Cabal/doc/installing-packages.rst

     specified at the build step are in addition not in replacement of any options specified at the configure step.

-.. _setup-haddock:
+.. _cabal-haddock:

-setup haddock
+cabal haddock
 -------------

-.. program:: setup haddock
+.. program:: cabal haddock

 Build the documentation for the package using Haddock_.
 By default, only the documentation for the exposed modules is generated